| | | | | |

 visiting Carmel by the Sea for the architecture

-Go window shopping along Ocean Avenue, where you will find many high-end boutiques.
-There are also a few souvenir-type shops but expect to pay around $30 or more for t-shirts.
+Go window shopping along Ocean Avenue, where you will find many high-end boutiques, a few souvenir shops, coffee houses, and small nooks.

 must see hidden passages when visiting Carmel by the Sea